 Yoga and surfing are great partners.
 Both improve balance, strength, tone muscles, and help you find your breath.

-The best advice ever given to a surfer is “If you want to stay in the water till a very old age, you need to do yoga every day”.
+The best advice ever given to a surfer is “If you want to stay in the water till a very old age, without a doubt you need to do yoga every day”.

 For many avid surfers, yoga is their key to staying limber, building balance and strength on and off the water.
-While it is easy to see how yoga will improve your balance, it will also improve your ability to paddle out and catch waves.
+Not only is it is easy to see how yoga will improve your balance, it will also improve your ability to paddle out and catch waves.

-Another benefit of yoga is the prevention of injury.
-Downtime between surf sessions can turn otherwise lose muscle tissue into stuff that is stiff as a brick.
+Additionally, another benefit of yoga is the prevention of injury.
+During downtime between surf sessions, muscle tissue can turn into stuff that is stiff as a brick.
 Yoga will also help you reduce anxiety, and keep you calm in case of a massive wipe out.

 Lastly, it helps you find your breath.
 Breathing properly is important in any sport or exercise.
 It increases lung capacity, gives your body the maximum amount of oxygen per inhale and expels more Carbon Dioxide when you exhale.
-Controlling your breath will also help you reduce stress and anxiety.
+It should be noted that controlling your breath will also help you reduce stress and anxiety.

 To learn how to do each pose, we suggest supporting a local yoga class or if unavailable, search the poses online.
-Also, before starting any new fitness routine, consult your physician.
+However, before starting any new fitness routine, consult your physician.

 Downward Facing Dog